tombillo1/BlackJackAI/README.md

 * Noticeable and significantly more ties then other two methods
 * More complex card counting with zero errors can effectively make more profit
 * Would never be worth the change for real humans.

+Overall:
+All three card counting strategies seemed to be very variable, as expected with games of chance.
+However, overall, the WrongHalves method was slightly more efficient than HiLo and HiOptII due to its increased complexity.
+All in all, this model shares promising insights into how RL can be utilized for games such as BlackJack to bridge the gap between the casino and the player.